-Site Supervisor will ensure all disabled people are safely evacuated.
+It is the responsibility of teaching stafftol ensure all disabled people are safely evacuated.
 Personal evacuation plans are provided for all disabled persons.
-Evacuation chairs are placed at required access/refuge points for all disabled pupils with individual evacuation plans.
-Every disabled person requires a personal emergency evacuation plan, a copy of which should be provided to the Site Supervisor
+Every disabled person requires a personal emergency evacuation plan, a copy of which should be provided to the School secretary.